bjankord/brettjankord.com/_posts/2013-01-30-you-keep-using-that-word-i-do-not-think-it-means-what-you-think-it-means.md

 ---
-title: You Keep Using That Word, I Do Not Think It Means What You Think It Means
+title: You keep using that word, I do not think it means what you think it means
 author: Brett
 layout: post
 comments : true